Treatment Guide8 min readBy Trace Cohen|Last updated: 2026-05-21

 Can men with beards get laser resurfacing?

-How long do laser resurfacing results last for men?
+How long do laser resurfacing results last?

 Find a Provider Near You